Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Medical Detox

-The first step in opioid addiction treatment is detoxification.
-Medical detox involves a set of interventions with the goal of managing opioid withdrawal symptoms and achieving a medically-stable, substance-free state.
+The first step in opioid addiction treatment is typically detoxification.
+Medical detox involves a set of interventions to manage opioid withdrawal symptoms and achieve a medically stable, substance-free state.

 Methadone helps relieve opioid withdrawal symptoms, such as:5